How to Best Organize S3 Structures for Efficient Ingestion

 Introduction

-Effective data ingestion into Firebolt is essential for maintaining optimal performance of your database.
+Fast and efficient data ingestion into Firebolt is an important part of providing useful and timely data to users.
 By the end of this article, you will know how to organize and manage your S3 source data.

 TL;DR